rsimon/mis-lva/README.md

 This dataset contains metada records of (mostly) historic coins.
 Each records includes a geographical coordinate (or a bounding box), which represents the find spot.
-Most of the records also includes a time interval, which represents the dating of the coin.
+Most of the records also include a time interval, which represents the dating of the coin.

 ## Data Format and Contents